shellhub-io/shellhub-io.github.io/docs/getting-started.md

 ### Generate keys

-You need to generate key pairs (private and public) for your ShellHub server instance.
+It is required to generate a key pair (private and public) for your ShellHub server instance.

-Download the `keygen` script to help you do that:
+For such, you may download the `keygen` script:

 ```
 $ wget https://raw.githubusercontent.com/shellhub-io/shellhub/master/bin/keygen
 ```

-Generate key pairs running:
+And generate key pairs running:

 ```
 $ sh ./keygen